Dentistry

 Denture Adhesives are products designed to improve the stability of removable dentures.

-They work by creating a thin,sticky layer between the denture base and your gums.
-This in turn fills small gaps and forms a seal that reduces movement.
+They work by creating a thin, sticky layer between the denture base and your gums.
+This, in turn, fills small gaps and forms a seal that reduces movement.

 Creams are one of the most popular choices in adhesives, due to its ease of use and good results.